box/developer.box.com/content/guides/events/event-triggers/shield-alert-events.md

 A `SHIELD_INFORMATION_BARRIER_PENDING` event is triggered when the information barrier is not yet enabled for a particular file or folder.
+The activation process was triggered, but the information barrier is not yet in place.
 The `additional_details` payload provides details about the number of user segments and the number of users affected by the barrier.